-To the best of our knowledge, this paper is the first to address Hamiltonicity of different kinds of grids in full generality.
+To the best of our knowledge, this paper is the first to address Hamiltonicity of different kinds of grids in full generality1.
 Refer to Table 1.
 We also give several results on Hamiltonian cycles in high-girth graphs.
 The following list summarizes our results.

-- In Section 2 we define various types of grid graphs, note some relations between them, and make preliminary observations about their Hamiltonicity. - In Section 3 we prove that the HCP in triangular grid graphs is NP-complete.
-The grid used in the reduction is thin, which implies NP-completeness of the problem in thin triangular grids.
+- In Section 2 we define various types of grid graphs, point at relations between them, and make preliminary observations on their Hamiltonicity. - In Section 3 we prove that the HCP in triangular grid graphs is NP-complete; the grid, used in the reduction, is thin, which implies NP-completeness of the problem in thin triangular grids.
 Further, we show that the problem remains NP-complete even if restricted to grids with maximum degree 4.
-We prove that, except for one counterexample, any polygonal triangular grid without local cut vertices is Hamiltonian. - In Section 4 we prove that in a superthin square grid there exists at most one Hamiltonian cycle, and that the HCP in superthin square grids is polynomially-solvable. - In Section 5 we prove that the HCP in hexagonal grid graphs is NP-complete.
-The grid used in the reduction is polygonal, which implies NP-completeness of the problem in polygonal hexagonal grids.
+We prove that, except for one counterexample, any polygonal triangular grid without local cut vertices is Hamiltonian. - In Section 4 we prove that in a superthin square grid there exists at most one Hamiltonian cycle, and that the HCP in superthin square grids is polynomially-solvable. - In Section 5 we prove that the HCP in hexagonal grid graphs is NP-complete; the grid, used in the reduction, is polygonal, which implies NP-completeness of the problem in polygonal hexagonal grids.
 We show that in a superthin hexagonal grid there exists at most one 2-factor.
 This implies that there is a polynomial-time algorithm for the HCP in superthin hexagonal grids.

-${}^{1}$ In [5, 26, 36] we announced results from Sections 3, 5, 6; [22, 23, 33] independently obtained results, similar to some of ours from Section 3.
+1In [36, 5, 26] we announced results from Sections 3, 5, 6; [33, 23, 22] independently obtained results, similar to some of ours from Section 3.

-• In Section 6 we prove that for $g \ge 6$ , the HCP is NP-complete for planar graphs of maximum degree 3 and girth g.
-We also prove that for any integer $N \ge 5$ there exist planar graphs of maximum degree 3 and girth g that have exactly N Hamiltonian cycles.
-We show that the TSP in planar graphs of maximum degree 3 and girth g has a $(1 + \frac{8}{g})$ -approximation given by computing an optimal Chinese Postman tour.
-We prove that in any graph the tour produced by Christofides' algorithm is always of length at most that of a Chinese Postman tour.
+• In Section 6 we prove that for $g \ge 6$, the HCP is NP-complete for planar graphs of maximum degree 3 and girth g.
+We also prove that for arbitrary $N \ge 5$ there exist planar graphs of maximum degree 3 and girth g that have exactly N Hamiltonian cycles.
+We show that the TSP in planar graphs of maximum degree 3 and girth g may be approximated to within $(1+\frac{8}{g})$ by finding an optimal Chinese Postman tour.
+We prove that on any graph the tour produced by Christofides' algorithm is always of length at most that of a Chinese Postman tour.

-Our proofs of Hamiltonicity are constructive and imply efficient algorithms for computing Hamiltonian cycles when they exist.
+Our proofs of Hamiltonicity are constructive and imply efficient algorithms for finding, where possible, the Hamiltonian cycles.